natcap/natural-capital-footprint-impact/README.md

 - its category
 - its owner

 The script requires that asset data is provided in a GDAL-supported vector format (such as GeoPackage).

+#### Point asset vector

+Required for both **Point mode** and **Buffer mode**.
+Point data must be provided in a [GDAL-supported vector format](https://gdal.org/drivers/vector/index.html).
+All points must be in the first layer.
+All features in the layer must be of the `Point` type. `MultiPoint`s are not allowed.
+Any attributes that there in the original vector attribute table will be preserved in the output.

-The vector layer contains an attribute table, where each row represents an asset.
+The asset vector layer contains an attribute table, where each row represents an asset.
 The following fields are used by the script:

 1. Coordinate locations of each asset are in the `latitude` and `longitude` columns.
 These fields are required when using both **Point mode** and **Buffer mode**.
 2. The `category` column determines footprint size.
 This field is required when using **Buffer mode** only.